AstarNetwork/astar-docs/docs/learn/governance/index.md

 * Once the _lock_ period expires, user can execute an _unlock_ action to remove the lock and make the tokens _liquid_ again.

 * Token holder can delegate their voting power to another account.
 Tokens are never transferred, only the voting power is delegated.
-* It is not possible to have both voting delegation & actively vote at the same time.
+* It is not possible to have both q voting delegation & actively vote at the same time.
 These actions are mutually exclusive.

 * There are 3 types of quorums (reader is **strongly** encouraged to refer to the official docs for more details):
   * _Simple Majority_ requires more than 50% of the total votes to be _aye_.
 This is the quorum required for external proposal made by the _majority agreement_ of the `Main Council`
   * _Super Majority Approve_ adapts to the voter turnout (how many voters participated in the referendum compared to the total token supply).
-For low turnout, the percentage of _aye_ votes is higher, but as turnout increased, the percentage of required _aye_ votes required decreases.
+For low turnout, the percentage of _aye_ votes is higher, but as turnout increased, the percentage of required _aye_ votes decreases.
 This is the quorum required for regular public proposals.
   * _Super Majority Against_ also adapts to the voter turnout.
 For low turnout, the percentage of _aye_ votes is lower, but as turnout increases, the percentage of required _aye_ votes increases.
-This is the quorum required for external proposal made by the _unanimous agreement_ of the `Main Council`.
+This is the quorum required for an external proposal made by the _unanimous agreement_ of the `Main Council`.

 * The `Main Council` can **cancel** an ongoing referendum if it considers it harmful.
 This is an _emergency_ action only.
 * The `Technical Committee` can **fast-track** an external proposal in case of an emergency situation.
 This allows instant upgrade of the proposal into a referendum, and setting of the voting & enactment period to arbitrarily short durations.